lmcrean/Steam-Report/README.md

 </div>

-The Automatic Testing achieved
-- xxxxxxxxxxxxxxx
-- xxxxxxxxxxxxx
-- xxxx
+The Automatic Testing refered to the automated testing of the code, and the deployment of the code to Heroku.

+Deployment was done on Heroku.

 [↑ Back to top](#Steam-Report)